Which positions should be concerned about restaurant finances? What's the current state of restaurant industry finances?

 Some of these restaurant industry financials include restaurant sales, restaurant traffic, PPA (per person average), sales per labor hour, daypart, beverage versus food sales, and on and off-premise sales.
 It is important in analyzing these restaurant financials to pay particular attention to the composition of your sales, and that of your restaurant traffic.
 These two large categories together have the most bearing on restaurant finances.

-BBI can track all of these with its financial intelligence offering, which is where all the trends cited below have come from.
+guestXM can track all of these with its financial intelligence offering, which is where all the trends cited below have come from.
 Read on to learn more about which positions in a restaurant company should be concerned about restaurant finances, as well as the current state of restaurant industry finances to make sure your restaurant isn’t falling behind.

 Who Should Be Tracking Restaurant Financials?

-Restaurant CFOs are the primary persons that should be concerned with restaurant finances.
+Restaurant CFOs are the primary persons who should be concerned with restaurant finances.
 However, since the success of your restaurant revenue determines the overall success of your restaurant, there are a lot of positions that should be paying attention to these numbers.
 Therefore, CEOs (especially those of smaller companies) should be tracking these metrics, as should restaurant operators and CMOs, the latter particularly when TV or LTOs are launched.

-These metrics can help CMOs determine the efficacy of more short-term marketing efforts and promotions, and they can help restaurant CFOs and CEOs find out if their restaurant is actually competitive in its vertical.
+These metrics can help CMOs determine the efficacy of more short-term marketing efforts and promotions, and they can help restaurant CFOs and CEOs find out if their restaurant is competitive in its vertical.

 The list below contains many of these metrics, as well as the recent overall trends that we have seen in our tracking.
 Read on for insights on the state of the industry.

 Increased Check Growth, Decreased Restaurant Traffic